ujji7/eldians/FEATURES.md

 * "inventory" is the games that the user has bought (list)
   * If the user is a sell type user, the inventory must be empty (as sell type users cannot buy games), or the user will not be created
-  * Each game object in the inventory must be in the format: {"id": 3 }, where 3 is the unique id of the game
+  * Each game object in the inventory must be in the format: {"uniqueID": 3 }, where 3 is the unique id of the game
-  * an inventory with more than one game would look like: [{"id": 3 }, {"id": 4 }]
+  * an inventory with more than one game would look like: [{"uniqueID": 3 }, {"uniqueID": 4 }]
 * "newFunds" is the new funds added this day
   * by default, this would be 0 (and if not, it would be set to 0) as a new day has begun
   * this is an optional parameter that does not need to be in the file